AlexeyMK/alexeymk.com/_posts/2014-08-01-did-i-say-estonia%3F-i-meant-costa-rica.md

 layout: post
 title: !
 'Did I say Estonia?
 I meant Costa Rica'
 published: true
+description: "I'm putting Estonia on hold - still excited to go there, and hoping to do so in April or May, once it warms up again."
 date: 2014-08-01 11:27:40
 tags:
 - meta